Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method

 Since our foreground cleaning algorithm differs from the one used by {\it Planck}, the residuals are not directly comparable to the templates provided by {\it Planck}.
-To estimate the angular power spectra of these residuals, we use the following procedure.
-For a given foreground component (denoted as ``$X$'', where $ X\in\{\rm CIB, IR, RS\}$), based on the simulated multi-frequency component maps, we first calculate its frequency-frequency cross-angular power spectra for all frequency pairs.
-For the IR component, we take into account both faint and strong point radio sources, while for the RS component, we consider clusters as well as both faint and strong IR point sources.
-All of these are derived from publicly available {\it Planck} simulation data provided through PLA.
+To estimate the angular power spectra of these residuals, we use the following procedure below.
+For a given foreground component (denoted as ``$X$'', where $ X\in\{\rm CIB, IR, RS\}$), we start from the simulated multi-frequency component maps. {\red For the IR component, we include both faint and bright point infrared sources, and for the RS component, we consider radio emissions from galaxy clusters as well as faint and bright radio point sources.} All maps are derived from publicly available {\it Planck} simulation data provided through the PLA.